multiversx/mx-sdk-py-cli/erdpy/CLI.md

 ----------------------
 COMMAND GROUPS summary
 ----------------------
-contract                       Build, deploy and interact with Smart Contracts tx                             Create and broadcast Transactions validator                      Stake, UnStake, UnBond, Unjail and other actions useful for Validators account                        Get Account data (nonce, balance) from the Network
+contract                       Build, deploy, upgrade and interact with Smart Contracts tx                             Create and broadcast Transactions validator                      Stake, UnStake, UnBond, Unjail and other actions useful for Validators account                        Get Account data (nonce, balance) from the Network